klayu/hb_beacon/content/en/blog/your-study-habits.md

 **Comfort**

 Your desk chair should be large enough to take your full weight and support your back.
 Backaches are not conducive to good study habits.
 You should have a desk that will give you plenty of clean space to work on.

+{{<

+leftbanner src="/images/cc1.gif"

-Your computer screen should be adjusted to the correct angle and distance for easy viewing.
-The room should be tidy and air-conditioned, or heated to a temperature that feels comfortable to you.
+text1="Your computer screen should be adjusted to the correct angle and distance for easy viewing. "

+text2="The room should be tidy and air-conditioned, or heated to a temperature that feels comfortable to you."

+>}}

 **Students’ Accessories**